-The UK Government has recently made a number of commitments to kinship families in England, including a dedicated kinship care strategy which was published in December 2023.
-This strategy is a big achievement, but falls short on delivering change for kinship families that is long overdue.
+The UK Government has recently made a number of commitments to kinship families in England including a dedicated kinship care strategy due by the end of 2023.
+We need this strategy to deliver transformative change for kinship families that is long overdue.